noojee/acceloapi/README.md

 	new TicketDao().update(ticket);
 	new TicketDao().delete(ticket);

+### Meta data for field access

+To make certain you are always trying to access a valid field the Entity Meta data class has a complete list of valid fields:

+You start by creating a filter for a specific entity.
+In this case the Staff entity.
+	AcceloFilter<Staff> filter = new AcceloFilter<>();

+You then can reference any of the filterable Staff fields using the meta data class Staff_.

+	AcceloFilter<Staff> filter = new AcceloFilter<>();
+	filter.where(filter.eq(Staff_.email, staffEmailAddress));

+I should note that Accelo has a fairly restrictive set of fields you can search via.
+Look at the meta data class (Staff_ in this case) to see what you can search by.

 ### Missing entities

 At this point the API is not complete in that it does support all Accelo entities.